judering/judering.github.io/index.md

 # CURRENT PROJECTS, NEWS AND PLANS
+- Awarded a music bursary from the Arts Council of Ireland to work on a set of 3 piano pieces for 3 very different performers: Alex Raineri in Australia, Xenia Pestova-Bennett in Ireland and Jihyung Youn in the US.
 - Currently completing a string quartet "Raise a Tragic Chorus in a Gale".
 Premiere will be performed early in the new year by Contempo as part of the Music Connects series in St Nicholas’ Collegiate Church, Galway.
 - NEW RELEASE - "All You Can Do Is Hang On For Dear Life" commissioned by Alex Raineri for the Brisbane Music Festival 2024 is featured on a release of flute and piano music called "Parallel Play" by Alex Raineri and Lina Andonovska released on Navona, Parma Recordings in August 2025. [links to album](https://lnk.fuga.com/linaandonovskaalexraineri_parallelplay)
 - Luail - Ireland's National Dance Company - Moving in Collaboration International Intensive 2025 - Co-leading a one week workshop in July 8th-12th, 2025, in collaboration with choreographers Liz Roche, Jonathan Burrows and composer Mel Mercier at the Irish World Academy, UL, Limerick.
 [Click here for more info](https://luail.ie/production/moving-in-collaboration-international-intensive-2025/)